 Personal data which you can be personally identified from (this includes information such as your name and address).

-Special category data which tells us something about you (this includes information such as your ethnicity and health information)
+Special category data which tells us something about you (this includes information such as your ethnicity and health information).

 We will only use information that may identify you (known also as personal confidential data) in accordance with the: Data Protection Act 2018 – The Data Protection Act requires us to have a legal basis if we wish to process any personal information.